endojs/endo/packages/ses/lockdown-options.md

 succeed.

-With this option set to `'unsafe'`, SES initialization does not harden the primordials, leaving them is their fully mutable state.
+With this option set to `'unsafe'`, SES initialization does not harden the primordials, leaving them in their fully mutable state.
 But the rest of SES initialization does happen, including allowing `harden` to work.
 Since `harden` is transitively contagious by inheritance and own property traversal, any use of `harden` on any